Long-SCOPE: Fully Sparse Long-Range Cooperative 3D Perception¶

 TL;DR¶

-Long-SCOPE proposes a fully sparse long-range cooperative 3D perception framework that achieves state-of-the-art performance in 100–150 m long-range scenarios through geometry-guided query generation and a context-aware association module, while maintaining efficient computation and communication costs.
+Long-SCOPE proposes a fully sparse long-range cooperative 3D perception framework.
+By utilizing geometric-guided query generation and context-aware association modules, it achieves SOTA performance in 100-150m long-range scenarios while maintaining efficient computational and communication costs.

 Background & Motivation¶

-Background: Cooperative perception extends the perceptual range of autonomous driving and addresses occlusion issues via V2X communication, but mainstream methods rely on dense BEV features whose computation and communication costs scale quadratically with the perception range.
+Background: Cooperative perception extends the perception range of autonomous driving and addresses occlusion issues via V2X communication.
+However, mainstream methods rely on dense BEV features, whose computational and communication costs grow quadratically with the perception range.

-Limitations of Prior Work: (1) Dense BEV representations incur exploding computational costs in long-range scenarios; (2) observation errors and alignment errors for distant objects grow substantially, making existing feature association mechanisms based on fixed distance thresholds brittle.
+Limitations of Prior Work: (1) Dense BEV representations lead to exploding computational costs in long-range scenarios; (2) observation and alignment errors for distant targets increase significantly, making existing feature association mechanisms based on fixed distance thresholds fragile.

-Key Challenge: Efficient sparse communication requires accurate query association, yet positional noise at long range causes rigid threshold-based methods to fail, incorrectly filtering out valid collaborative queries.
+Key Challenge: Efficient sparse communication requires accurate query association, but long-range positional noise renders rigid threshold methods ineffective, leading to the erroneous filtering of correct cooperative queries.

-Goal: Design a fully sparse architecture that simultaneously addresses computational efficiency and robust association in long-range scenarios.
+Goal: Design a fully sparse architecture to simultaneously address computational efficiency and robust association in long-range scenarios.

 Key Insight: Completely abandon BEV features, extract object queries directly from image features, and replace rule-based matching with a learnable attention mechanism.